tangles through lowland forest canopy

 Habitat

-Lowland and coastal forests, especially in warm, humid areas.
-Prefers fertile, well-drained soils with partial shade.
-Climbs trees using stiff, woody stems.
+Lowland and coastal forests especially in warm humid areas.
+Prefers fertile well-drained soils with partial shade.
+Climbs trees using stiff woody stems.
 Often forms dense thickets in mature forest understorey.

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in lowland and coastal forests.
-Also found on the Chatham Islands.
+Also found on Chatham Islands.
 Endemic to New Zealand.

 Endemism